stevensouza/automon/README.md

 has a dependency on Automon and a simple jar that contains a HelloWorld application.
 The output of this project is a jar that contains AspectJ BTW woven code.
 * [spring_woven](https://github.com/stevensouza/automon/tree/master/spring_woven) - This project shows how you can weave a Spring project at build time.
 * Another example using [Spring woven and Apache Camel](https://github.com/stevensouza/camel).
 See more details in the comments section for camel_experiment6_soap.
+This example let's you instrument/monitor any class that you own and not just Spring beans.

 The [examples](https://github.com/stevensouza/automon/tree/master/examples) directory has scripts (*.sh) to run these programs.